Select a language:

 Children’s Environmental Health

-Children may get sick more easily from harmful chemicals in the environment.
-Learn how you can limit your child’s contact with harmful chemicals in water, food, and air.
+Children may get sick more easily from harmful chemicals in our homes and in the environment.
+Learn how you can limit your child’s contact with harmful chemicals.

 Pesticides

-Pesticides are chemicals that are used to kill unwanted things like insects, weeds, rats, and more.
-You can find pesticides in products like bug sprays and cleaning products.
+Pesticides are chemicals used to kill unwanted things like insects, weeds, rats, and more.
+Pesticides are found in products like bug sprays and cleaning products.
 Some pesticides can cause health problems, especially in children.
 Learn how to protect your child from pesticides on our Protecting Your Child from Pesticides page.

 Lead Poisoning

 Lead is a natural metal that has been used in many products.
-Lead can be in air, water, food, and inside our homes.
+Lead can be in the air, water, food, and inside our homes.
 Most lead can be found in paint in old homes but there are also other sources of lead.
-Small amounts of lead can build up in the body and cause lifelong learning and behavior problems.
-We call the buildup of lead in the body lead poisoning.
+Small amounts of lead can build up in the body and cause lead poisoning, resulting in lifelong learning and behavior problems.
 Find out how to prevent lead poisoning in your child on the Orange County Health Care Agency’s Lead Poisoning Prevention Program webpage.

 Carbon Monoxide Poisoning

 Carbon monoxide is a poisonous gas.
 Cars, gas stoves, and some heating systems can make fumes that have carbon monoxide in it.
-These fumes can build up in places where the air flow is not good.
+These fumes can build up in places with poor airflow.
 Carbon monoxide poisoning happens when you breathe in too much carbon monoxide.
 Carbon monoxide poisoning can cause health problems and death.
 Read recommendations from the U.S. Environmental Protection Agency (EPA) on how to protect your child from carbon monoxide poisoning.

 Mercury in Fish

-Fish is a food that is healthy for both children and adults.
-However, many fish have some mercury in them.
-Mercury is a metal that can cause health problems in people, especially babies and children.
-If a woman is exposed to a lot of mercury while she is pregnant or breastfeeding, it can cause health problems for her and the baby.
+Fish is a healthy food for both children and adults.
+However, some fish have traces of mercury.
+Mercury is a metal that can cause health problems, especially for babies and children.
+If a woman is exposed to too much mercury while she is pregnant or breastfeeding, it can cause health problems for her and the baby.
 Read recommendations from the American Academy of Pediatrics (AAP) on guidelines for pregnant women.
 Children who eat a lot of fish with mercury can also have health problems.
 View recommendations from the American Academy of Pediatrics (AAP) on how to protect children from contaminated fish.

-Avoid eating fish with high levels of mercury like:
+Avoid eating fish with high levels of mercury including:

 • Shark